Big-Life-Lab/pbl-planning-tool-documentation/README.md

-# PBL Planning Tool Case Examples
+# PBL Planning Tool Documentation

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-The Project Big Life (PBL) Planning Tool (http://planning.projectbiglife.ca/) is an application for health professionals to use for health research and planning, as well as the development and evaluation of health interventions.
+The Project Big Life (PBL) Planning Tool (https://planning.projectbiglife.ca/) is an application for health professionals to use for health research and planning, as well as the development and evaluation of health interventions.

-This repository has the case examples for PBL Planning Tool guide (https://big-life-lab.github.io/PBL-Planning-Tool-Guidance/).
+This repository has the case examples for PBL Planning Tool guide (https://big-life-lab.github.io/pbl-planning-tool-guide/).

 You can download this project onto your computer to work through the examples on your own.